By Galen Erickson

 I had a pretty good life.

 But at a fundamental level, I was not living my truth.
 I didn’t progress very fast in my career because I was not very passionate about the work.
 My wife had trouble trusting me.
-Even though I never lied to her, I was not living my truth and she could sense it.
+I would like to say that I never lied to her, but there were omissions of information and times when I acted in ways that lacked integrity.
+Beyond that, I was simply not living my truth and she could sense it.
 I ended up using drugs and alcohol to mask the pain, and to recover from the effort of keeping up the mask, the charade.

 And then I had a shift.
 And everything changed.